dotnet/aspnetcore/README.md

 #### Linux:

-Installing KVM need `curl`.
+Installing KVM requires `curl`.
 Do verify if that is installed on the machine.
 Next install KVM on Linux run the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | sh && source ~/.k/kvm/kvm.sh